arush-gupta/Masculinity-OS/README.md

 # Masculinity-OS
-An introspective, systems-based take on modern masculinity—written like an operating system.
+An metacognitive system for a modern version of masculinity—written like an operating system.